ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 algorithms (called rate adaptation or bitrate selection algorithms) to perform available bandwidth estimation/prediction and the bitrate selection.

 Many server-player systems will do an initial probe or a very simple throughput speed test at the start of a video playback.
-This is done to get a rough sense of the highest video bit rate in the ABR ladder that the network between the server and player will likely be able to provide under initial network conditions.
+This is done to get a rough sense of the highest video bitrate in the ABR ladder that the network between the server and player will likely be able to provide under initial network conditions.
 After the initial testing, clients tend to rely upon passive network observations and will make use of player side statistics such as buffer fill rates to monitor and respond to changing network conditions.

 The choice of bitrate occurs within the context of optimizing for some metric monitored by the client, such as highest achievable